Where

 10.45am

-Hop back in the car and motor 25 minutes to Tellurian Wines, a family-owned winery established in 2002.
+Hop back in the car and motor 25 minutes to organic certified Tellurian Wines, a family-owned winery established in 2002.
 The very first planting here was shiraz and it remains Tellurian's principal grape today, with 17 hectares dedicated to the varietal.
 Meaning 'of the earth', Tellurian was named for the rich red Cambrian soils of the Heathcote region.
 Book in advance to arrange a personalised tasting and tour of the winery, or simply turn up to the tasting bench and sample Tellurian's expressions of shiraz.

 11.50am